technomancy/leiningen/README.md

   [VimClojure](https://bitbucket.org/kotarak/vimclojure), for example.)

 **Q:** Still too slow; what else can make startup faster?
-**A:** There are two flavours of the JVM, client and server.
+**A:** There are two flavours of Hotspot (Oracle/OpenJDK's JVM), client and server.
 The server is optimized for long-running processes and has quite a poor startup time.
-Leiningen will try to launch a client JVM, but this only works on 32-bit JVM installations.
+Leiningen will try to launch a client JVM, but this only works on 32-bit Hotspot.
 If you are on a 64-bit machine you can still use a client JVM if you install 32-bit packages; on Debian try ia32-sun-java6-bin.
 Once you've installed it, run <tt>sudo update-java-alternatives -s ia32-java-6-sun</tt>.

 **Q:** I don't have access to stdin inside my project.
 **A:** There's a bug in the Ant library that Leiningen uses to spawn